avengineers/hammocking/doc/source/usecase.rst

 Short story
 -----------

-Hammock automatically creates GoogleMocks for your item-under-test in C-code.
+hammocking automatically creates GoogleMocks for your item-under-test in C-code.

 Long story